kokkos/pykokkos/README.md

 Kernels definitions are marked with the `@pk.workunit` decorator.
 Each workunit requires an integer argument which represents the thread ID.
-This argument has to be type annotated using `int`.
+This argument can optionally be type annotated (`int` in the example).

 This workunit can be called using the `parallel_for` function: